Guidelines for CV Study Abroad: Freshers, Experience

 Related Reads

-Q. Can I rely on grammar checking tools online for my resume?
+Q: Can I rely on grammar checking tools online for my resume?

-Q. What happens if there are grammatical errors in my CV?
+Q: What happens if there are grammatical errors in my CV?

-A. Grammatical errors in a resume create a negative impression on the reader.
+Grammatical errors in a resume create a negative impression on the reader.
 You can always refer to Shiksha guidelines for CV to address all your concerns.
 Silly grammatical mistakes show that you did not give proper attention to your document.
 Especially, for academic purposes, the admissions committee expect sincerity and due diligence from the applicants.
 Hence, it can even lead to rejection.
 Therefore, be cautious while submitting your CV.

-Q. What are the common mistakes found in CV?
+Q: What are the common mistakes found in CV?

-A. While there is a long list of such mistakes, tenses are something that applicants ignore.
-For example, you are working somewhere, then the responsibilities mentioned should be in present tense.
+While there is a long list of such mistakes, tenses are something that applicants ignore.
+For example, if you are working somewhere, then the responsibilities mentioned should be in present tense.
 Similarly, if you left an organization, then use the past tense.
 Other common mistakes are spelling errors, proofreading errors, inconsistency in format/dates and incorrect sequence.
 Please go through Shiksha guidelines for CV to get more clarity on this matter.

-Q. Should I use fancy language in my CV?
+Q: Should I use fancy language in my CV?

-A. The language in a resume should be effective and impressive, and not fancy.
+The language in a resume should be effective and impressive, and not fancy.
 You should be able to communicate your accomplishments and competencies properly to the reader.
 Quantification helps in uplifting the quality of content in your CV.
 Mention how many people you have collaborated with or how much revenue you have generated.
 Regarding language, you can take suggestions from someone who knows how to prepare CVs for overseas education.

 Q: What rank is Wolverhampton University in UK?